dmtbrk/news/README.md

 ## How to run

-`.env` file should be present in root directory:
+Similar to this `.env` file should be present in the root directory (or setup environment variables manually):
 ```
 DEBUG=1